degenerat3/cdt_hw3/README.md

 ## Clients
 There is currently only support for Linux clients, although Windows endpoints have been created, so it's a WIP.
 The client script can be anything from a golang binary, a python or bash script, etc, as long as it can invoke a web request.
 The format is very simple, simply send a GET request to `serverIP/\<ip>\<type>` and the return will be the commands that need to be executed.

+ ## Install and Configuration
+ #### Server
+The docker image can be built from the "server" directory by using the following command:
+`sudo docker build -t cc:latest .`
+once the build is finished, it can be run with the following:
+`sudo docker run -d -p 5000:5000 cc`
+The flask server is now accessible via port 5000
+#### Commander
+In the `commander.py` file, the server variable needs to be set to the ip of the flask server.

 ## Future Work:
  - Windows endpoints have been created, we need to write some clients that will use cmd and/or PowerShell (preferably PowerShell).
  - Add a function to `mace.py` that can read hosts from a file, so the arguments would be:
  `th: targets.txt: echo hello`, where 'targets.txt' would contain a newline separated list of IP addresses.
  - Write a stager script that will pull a client script/binary/whatever, set it up as a scheduled task/service/whatever.
 Once this stager script is hosted on the server (must make a new stager endpoint), hosts can be added to the control infrastucture by simply invoking a web request and piping the script into bash/PowerShell.